niusen/Emergent-SU2-Hall-ferromagnets-in-helical-trilayer-graphene/README.md

 The "code" folder contains julia codes for exact diagonalalization calculations and matlab codes for treating structure factor S(q), pair correlation functions G(r), and emergent pseudospin quantum numbers of the SU(2) Hall ferromagnet phase.

-To use the julia codes, one need to set the finite clusters defined by (V1,V2), see the table S1 in Supplemental Materials.
+To use the julia codes, one need to set correct sublattice potential "AB_potential", twist angle "theta_", dielectric constant "epsilon", corrugation "waa", and finite clusters geometries defined by (V1,V2) in the table S1 of the Supplemental Materials.

 "Helical_Trilayer_ED.jl" calculates the many-body energy spectrum;
 "Helical_Trilayer_PairCorrel_Sq.jl" calculates the structure factor and pair correlation functions;
 "Helical_Trilayer_Chern.jl" calculates the many-body Chern number;